UCLA-VMG/FastImplicitPleth/README.md

 # FastImplicitPleth
-Repository for fast implicit representations for Plethysmography signals
+Repository for fast implicit representations for Plethysmography signals.

 This code has been tested on Ubuntu 20.04